 Autism can be detected as early as the two year mark.
 Infants begin to show signs of autism right after they are born and the symptoms become more clear as they grow up.

 Caregivers should observe the developmental milestones of their children to be able to detect early signs of autism.
+Parents should be aware of the eye contact of the newborns and follow the development.

 Possible Red Flags for Autism in Childhood